Praxis Elementary Education: Multiple Subjects (5001) Practice Test

 - Reading is the smaller section, taking up 47% of the test’s content.
 It features 38 questions and two subcategories:

 - Literature and Informational Texts will focus on your ability to match students of specific reading abilities to texts of certain difficulty levels; utilize information from a written work to figure out the work’s message and meaning; analogize data pulled from several types of media; using the content of a written work to decide what perspective is being portrayed; and how the way a work is organized and/or stylized alters its meaning.

 - Foundational Skills deals with how well you can comprehend the relationship between how a student learns to read and their mastery of the English language, as well as the various aspects of phonetics.

-The Social Studies subtest of the Praxis II exam centers on much of the subjects you were likely exposed to throughout your own education.
+The Social Studies subtest of the Praxis exam centers on much of the subjects you were likely exposed to throughout your own education.
 The content featured on the exam will typically align with the history courses you took during your undergraduate years at college.
 The Social Studies section contains 55 multiple-choice questions, which you will be given 50 minutes to complete.
 Each question will fall under one of the subjects below.

 - World History and Economics takes up 25% of the exam, totaling only 14 questions.
 This is the smallest component of the exam.
 This category deals with economics and its role within society, as well as key events within global history, both within the past century as well as during early civilization.

 - Geography, Anthropology, and Sociology account for 30% of the exam (or approximately 16 questions).
 Questions under this category will center on the various cultures of the world, how they are affected by their environments, and geography on the regional and global levels.